 2Total Group business volumes comprises gross written premiums, policy fees, insurance deposits and management fees generated within General Insurance, Global Life and Farmers.

 4Calculated based on the discrete quarter result and annualized.
-See the Financial Supplement and the Operating and Financial Review on the Investor Relations’ page of our website www.zurich.com.
+See the Financial Supplement on the Investor Relations’ page of our website www.zurich.com.